karannewatia/Mycelium/README.md

 zkp
 - ZK proofs

-graphs and graph_scripts
+graph_scripts
-- all graphs and corresponding scripts (graphs/ and graph_scripts/) for the paper
+- all scripts used for generating the graphs for the paper

+graphs
+- the graphs we generated from the data we obtained

 mycelium-costs.xslx:
-- costs from running the onion routing code on cloudlab machines
+- costs from running the onion routing code on CloudLab machines